picrust/picrust/_sources/tutorials/metagenome_prediction.txt

 Step 2: Predict Functions For Metagenome
 ----------------------------------------

 :ref:`predict_metagenomes.py <predict_metagenomes>` creates the final metagenome functional predictions.
 It multiplies each normalized OTU abundance by each predicted functional trait abundance to produce a table of functions (rows) by samples (columns).
+(Note: This step requires 2-3GB of RAM)

 Input is the normalized OTU table created by :ref:`normalize_by_copy_number.py <normalize_by_copy_number>`.

-(**NOTE: This step currently requires approx 5GB RAM**)

 Output is in `biom`_ format by default: ::